-Most people diagnosed with fibromyalgia have been said to experience constant anxiety due to the physical symptoms.
+Most people diagnosed with fibromyalgia have been said to experience constant anxiety due to physical symptoms.
 They get anxious about daily activities, sleep, and meeting new people.

 Depression is common in people diagnosed with any chronic illness but might be more common among people with fibromyalgia as a normal touch can result in extreme pain.
 The uncertainties in medication, lack of understanding of the condition, and lack of support coupled with the physical symptoms increase depression.

 Constantly doubting oneself, competence, and ability to become successful is common among people with chronic illnesses.
-Even when you achieve something you deserve, there is the constant self-doubt and inability to perceive yourself as ‘enough.’
+Even when you achieve something you deserve, there is constant self-doubt and an inability to perceive yourself as ‘enough.’